-• The landlord was suspicious of the two men staying in his flat so he called the police and them

-Answer: turned down

-• Early in the morning we packed our bags and..... for a hike over the mountain.

-Answer: Set off

-• Janvi...... some photographs of her grandfather in the old trunk.

-Answer: Came up against

-• My father.....his own business 10 years ago.

-Answer: Set up

-• The Bank.....Paul's request for a loan.

-Answer: Turned down

-• The Corporation's decision to reduce the leave of the employees a lot of opposition.
+ow use the phrases given above to complete the following sentences. landlord was suspicious of the two men staying in his flat so he ed the police and them • Early wer: turned down y in the morning we packed our bags and for a hike the mountain. • Janv wer: Set off isome photographs of her grandfather in old trunk. • My 1 wer: Came up against father his own business 10 years C Answer: Set up Bank Paul's request for a loan .
+Answer: Turned down Corporation's decision to reduce the leave of the employees oppo osition.
 Answer: came up against